Stremio/stremio-addon-sdk/docs/api/responses/meta.links.md

 * ``stremio:///metadetail/${type}/${id}/${videoId}`` - opens the Detail page with Streams open for the [``Video``](./meta.md#video-object) with the id `${videoId}` for the [``Meta Object``](./meta.md) with the id `${id}` and the type `${type}`

-**If you think Stremio should add another internal link, feel free to open an issue on this repository.**
+**If you think Stremio should add another meta link, feel free to open an issue on this repository.**